ibm-cloud-docs/appid/customizing-tokens.md

 </table>

 Because tokens are used to identify users and secure your resources, the lifespan of a token affects several different things.
 By customizing your token configuration you can ensure that your security and user experience needs are met.
 However, should a token ever become compromised, a malicious user has more time to affect your application.
-You can learn more about security considerations in [Custom attributes](/docs/services/appid?topic=appid-custom-attributes).
+You can learn more about security considerations in [Setting custom attributes](/docs/services/appid?topic=appid-profiles#profile-set-custom).
 {: important}